apache/www-site/content/foundation/marks/naming.md

 # {{title}}

-All Apache Podlings, and any Apache&reg; top level project (TLP) must use this process when coming up with a new project name, or when coming up with a name for a new subproject or downloadable software product.
+All Apache Podlings, and any Apache&reg; top level project (TLP) must use this process when coming up with a new project name, when coming up with a name for a new subproject or downloadable software product, or establishing a new TLP.

 **Contents**